 Parts of Microscope:

 The body is made from metal and the parts are divided into mechanical and ocular parts.
+For a detailed description of the parts read this Blogpost: Microscope Parts.

 - Base: The bottom part is called as base.
 It gives support to the body.
 The illuminating source of microscope is placed at the base of microscope